abhandary/jpm/README.md

 ## To run

-* Run directly from XCode, doesn't require any pods.
+* Run directly from XCode, doesn't need pods

-## Assumptions in the code.
-* That the UI layout can be stacked vertically, the currently layout enginge works for simple vertically stacked layouts, but will not scale to more complex layouts that need a combination of horizontal and vertical stacks.

 ## Focus Areas and problems I was looking to solve